Ramkat/ElasticObject/README.md

 You can also use it like ExpandoObject, with multi level property support.
 To start with, here are few scenarios you can use ElasticObject

-* An easier, fluid way to work with data formats – like XML and JSON.
-Presently, we’ve some support for XML.
+* An easier, fluid way to work with data formats ï¿½ like XML and JSON.
+Presently, weï¿½ve some support for XML.
 * Cleaner code though it is duck typed
 * A hierarchical way to maintain loosely typed data.